 It is no secret that regular massage will promote energy, warmth, and blood flow to the area while also releasing tension and opening the local pathways.
 This can simply be administered by performing a self-oil massage each day or night.
-Using a warming medicated oil such as Vata Oil or Kapha Oil will enhance the effects even further and produce more noticeable results.
+Using a warming medicated oil will enhance the effects even further and produce more noticeable results.

 Massage the effected area (and its bilateral counterpart) with a warm medicated oil each day or evening before bed.
 Spend at least 5 minutes on the effected area, making suer to get all localized and distal pressure points involved.
 For example, for wrist and arm issues, the shoulder and neck should also be massaged.
 Further, once a week perform a full body massage to relieve overall tension and promote healthy circulation throughout the entire system.

 9. Soak in a Sauna or Steam Room

 Similar to a hot bath, sauna and steam rooms are very effective for producing warmth, reducing stress, opening the channels, and promoting healthy circulation.
 If available, visit your local sauna or steam room and soak for a minimum of 15 minutes, 1 to 3 times (or more!) each week.
 For more severe issues, this can even be performed on a daily basis until relief is found.